USS George Philip

-USS George Philip (FFG-12), sixth ship of the Oliver Hazard Perry class of guided-missile frigates, was named for Commander George Philip Jr. (1912–1945), posthumous winner of the Navy Cross for actions as commanding officer of the destroyer USS Twiggs.
+USS George Philip (FFG-12), sixth ship of the Oliver Hazard Perry class of guided-missile frigates, was named for Commander George Philip Jr. (1912–1945), posthumous recipient of the Navy Cross for actions as commanding officer of the destroyer USS Twiggs.

 George Philip was expected to join the Portuguese Navy in 2006, together with her sister ship Sides, but the Portuguese Navy dropped the offer and chose two Dutch Karel Doorman-class frigates instead.
 George Philip was expected to join the Turkish Navy in the summer of 2008, together with her sister ship Sides, but the Turkish Navy dropped the offer.
 As of May 2012, both frigates were awaiting their fates at anchor in the Sinclair Inlet off the Puget Sound Naval Shipyard and Intermediate Maintenance Facility.

 Namesake

 George Philip Jr. was born on 14 April 1912 in Fort Pierre, South Dakota, to George Philip (1880 – 1948), a Scottish immigrant from Morayshire, Scotland and Alice Island "Isle" Waldron (1890 – 1972), of part Oglala Lakota descent and also born in Fort Pierre.
 He was known as Geordie.
 He attended the South Dakota School of Mines in Rapid City, South Dakota before his appointment to the United States Naval Academy.
 After completion of the course of instruction at the Naval Academy, he was commissioned an Ensign on 6 June 1935.
 He continued to progress in grade until his promotion to Commander on 4 September 1944.
 During this period he served under a variety of commands including: USS Mississippi (1935–37), USS California (1937–38), USS Ellet (1938–40), USS O'Bannon (1942-43).
 For his service during the Solomon Islands campaign, Philip was awarded the Silver Star Medal and O'Bannon received the Presidential Unit Citation.
 He then served with Operational Training Command, Pacific Fleet, San Diego, California (1943–44).

 He then served as Commanding Officer of USS Twiggs (1944–45).
 On 16 June 1945 while operating off Okinawa Twiggs was hit by a Japanese kamikaze aircraft.
 According to eyewitness Chief Machinist's mate Charles F. Schmidt, Commander Philip was last seen mortally wounded, grasping the railing of the bridge trying to stand.
 Philip and 151 other crewmen were killed or missing when Twiggs sank.
 He was posthumously awarded the Navy Cross.
 On 12 March 1946, Secretary of the Navy James Forrestal stated, during the presentation of the Navy Cross to his widow, Margaret Taussig-Philip: